 - According to Frank Jackson (1998), ethical terms pick out properties that play a certain role in the conceptual network determined by mature folk morality.
-“The folk” necessarily have minds, and the relevant process of “maturing” is surely one that implicates a variety of psychological events.
+“The folk” necessarily have minds, and the relevant process of “maturing” is presumably one that implicates a variety of psychological events.

 There are unquestionably forms of mind-dependence that need to be excluded.
 Consider 21st-century global warming, and assume, as the scientific consensus declares, that this phenomenon is caused largely by human activity.
 The activities in question—driving vehicles, heavy industry, etc.—are largely intentional behaviors, hence had our minds been different—had humanity been inclined to lead a pastoral existence involving solar electricity and lots of bicycles—there would be no global warming.
-Thus the sentence “Global warming is occurring” is made true in part by human minds.
+Thus the sentence “Global warming is occurring” is true thanks in part to human minds.
 And, indeed, to the extent that our actions might yet still reverse the phenomenon of global warming, by changing our minds we can render the sentence false.
 Yet, for all this, there certainly would seem to be something wrongheaded in claiming that global warming is “just subjective.”
-The straightforward kind of causal connection between mental activity and global warming (or, for that matter, airplanes, books, computers, drycleaners, etc.) is evidently not the right kind of mind-dependence that determines the subjectivism/objectivism divide.
+The straightforward kind of causal connection between mental activity and global warming (or, for that matter, airplanes, books, computers, drycleaners, etc.) is evidently not the right kind of mind-dependence that determines the objectivism/non-objectivism divide.

 But this is all more suggestive than edifying.
-The exact nature of the mind-dependence relation apparent in the value-of-gold example remains obscure, and it remains to be seen whether this relation would be a useful explication of the one invoked by moral subjectivists.
+The exact nature of the mind-dependence relation exemplified by the value-of-gold example is obscure, and it remains to be seen whether this relation would be a reasonable explication of the one invoked by moral non-objectivists.
 Rosen would doubt that the example illustrates a useful notion of mind-dependence at all.
 His argument might be reconstructed as follows.
-First, we need to put aside the indexical elements of the sentence “This nugget of gold is worth the same as this piece of paper.”
-It's not the explicit appearances of the word “this” that might be distracting here, but rather the fact that the sentence is probably best understood as containing tacit indexicals of the sort: “…here and now.”
-(It is clear that no notion of mind-dependence should depend on indexicality as such.
-The sentences “I am older than you” or “Yesterday was rainy” or “The cow is over there” are hardly mind-dependent because they contain indexicals.)
-Let us, then, eliminate the pertinent indexicals, and revise the sentence as follows “This nugget of gold is worth the same as this piece of paper, at noon, March 12, 2007, in the USA.”
-Rosen would then argue that investigating whether this sentence is true should be a perfectly straightforward empirical pursuit, that in no sense have we abrogated “the Realist's rhetoric of objectivity, already-thereness, discovery and detection” (293).
+First, we need to avoid being distracted by the indexical elements, so let us consider the sentence “Nugget of gold X is worth the same as this piece of paper Y, at noon, January 1, 2014, in the USA.”
+Rosen would argue that investigating whether this sentence is true should be a perfectly straightforward empirical pursuit, that in no sense have we abrogated “the Realist's rhetoric of objectivity, already-thereness, discovery and detection” (293).
 An anthropologist from another world who wanted to know whether the sentence is true would set about investigating a set of sociological facts; from the anthropologist's perspective, facts about the monetary value of gold are mind-dependent “only in the sense that they supervene directly on facts about our minds … [but] this has no tendency to undermine their objectivity” (302).

 For Johnston, a property is response-dependent if it can be “adequately represented only by concepts whose conditions of application essentially involve conditions of human response” (Johnston 1991: 143).
 Response-dependent concepts are understood as follows: